rogeberg/hassio-config/README.md

 I regularly update my configuration files.
 You can check my current HA version here.

-Some of the devices and services that I use with HA
+Some of the devices and services that I use with HA:

     Aeotec Z-Stick Gen5 for Z-Wave control